“…your title (headline) is 90% of your communication effort.”

 – Zen Faulkes (August 7, 2014)

-CSU students and faculty from 22 CSU campuses will be presenting 290 posters at this year’s symposium.
+Last year CSU students and faculty from 22 CSU campuses presented 290 posters at the annual CSU Biotechnology Symposium.
 The selection committee accepted only 73% of the 397 abstracts submitted due to budget and space limitations.
+We expect the acceptance rate to be similar for the 2018 symposium, so please read the review criteria below carefully!

-CSUPERB accepts abstracts from CSU students and faculty from biotechnology-related disciplines, including but not limited to life science, physical science, engineering, clinical science, math, computer science, agricultural science, education and/or business.
+Accordingly, CSUPERB welcomes and accepts abstract submissions from CSU faculty and students in all disciplines related to the current practice of biotechnology, including but not limited to life science, physical science, engineering, clinical science, math, computer science, agricultural science, education and/or business.

 The abstract selection committee is drawn from the CSUPERB Faculty Consensus Group.
 The committee uses a “blind” selection process to select abstracts for presentation at the symposium.
 No author names, department addresses or campus affiliations are visible to reviewers.